Damigah/Web-App-DevOps-Project/README.md

 **Deployment and Service Manifests**

 For the Kubernetes deployment process, a manifest file must be created which in this project is named **application-manifest.yaml**.
 The **flask-app-deployment** is the name for the resource deployment for managing the containerized web application.
-The file specified to have 2 replica pods while using the rolling strategy (When the new pods are ready they gradually switch with the old pods without any downtime) and has labels for pod management.
+The file specified to have 2 replica pods while using the rolling strategy and has labels for pod management.
 Furthermore, a Service manifest named **flask-app-service** was used for internal communication.
 TCP protocol on **port 80** with a target port of **5000** is the **same** as the expose port in the container.
 The service type was set to **ClusterIP** for internal usage within the AKS cluster.

 **Deployment Strategy**

+Rolling update is utilised because when the new pods are ready, they gradually switch with the old pods without any downtime.
+This allows one pod to deploy while the other becomes temporarily unavailable to maintain high availability.
+The Rolling Updates strategy aligns with the application's internal nature, enabling updates without disrupting ongoing operations.
+It guarantees a smooth transition from old to new pods, allowing efficient maintenance and continuous improvement.

 **Testing and Validation**

+After the application is deployed on the AKS cluster, you test and validate the reliability and the functionality.
+This involves checking the status of services and pods to confirm exposure is correct within the cluster.
+The user access the application by initiating port forwarding to a local machine to allow the interaction with the web application at http://127.0.0.1:5000.
+The testing phase focuses on the orders table and the Add Order functionality of the application to ensure proper display is present and allows an addition of a order.
+With validating the steps it aims to make sure that the application performed as expected in the AKS environment.

 **Distribution and Accessibility**